ballerina-platform/module-ballerinax-googleapis.calendar/examples/project-management-with-calendar/project-management-with-calendar.md

 Let's explore how Alex, a software developer, leverages the Google Calendar API in Ballerina for managing his personal project schedule and collaborating with team members.

-## Step 1: Import Google Calendar Connector
+## Step 1: Import Google Calendar module

-Alex begins by importing the `ballerinax/googleapis.gcalendar` module into his Ballerina project.
+Import the `ballerinax/googleapis.gcalendar` module.

 ```ballerina
 import ballerinax/googleapis.gcalendar;
 ```

-## Step 2: Create a Connector Instance
+## Step 2: Create a connector instance

-Next, Alex creates a `gcalendar:ConnectionConfig` with his OAuth2.0 tokens and initializes the connector.
+Next, create a `gcalendar:ConnectionConfig` with OAuth2.0 tokens and initializes the connector.

 ```ballerina
 gcalendar:ConnectionConfig config = {